 Even though it may seem convenient, seeing a company doctor isn’t without its risks.
 It’s not that the doctors themselves are low quality, but more so that a company doctor has other interests outside of just your wellbeing.
 It’s well known that company doctors:

-In essence, a company doctor works for your company.
-Your company may be altruistic and genuinely want to help you, but this isn’t the case in almost every situation.
+In essence, a company doctor works for your company, not for you.
+Your employer may be altruistic and genuinely want to help you, but this isn’t the case in most situations.
 Their goal is to try and get you working while also paying you the bare minimum for your damages.

 It’s your choice whether or not to see your company doctor.
 However, remember that your company doctor will most likely not be on your side in your fight for a fair settlement.
 Always remember these risks when deciding who to go to for medical treatment.

-Even though your company can recommend you a doctor, they can’t pressure you by:
+Even though your company can recommend a doctor to you, they can’t pressure you by:

 Maritime law is absolutely clear.
 You don’t have to use the company doctor, and they can’t retaliate against you for exercising your rights.
-If your company is pressuring you to go to their doctor, you need to speak with a lawyer to learn about the legal options available for your case.
+If your company is pressuring you to go to their doctor, you need to speak with our offshore injury and Jones Act lawyers to learn about the legal options available for your case.

 Get Medical Treatment Before the Statute of Limitations Expires